AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CopyrightType/README.md

 CopyrightType Class
 ===================
-AutomationML 2.1 APIThis class is a wrapper for the CAEX element 'Copyright'.
+This class is a wrapper for the CAEX element 'Copyright'.

 Inheritance Hierarchy